-For benefits available from the PPF (the 'PPF liability' referred to above), members under normal pension age, whether retired or not, rank as non-pensioner members and are covered for 90% of their entitlement with a maximum (for the 2021/22 tax year) of £41,461.07 p.a. at age 65.
-Their remaining benefits fall under category 6 of the priority order.
+For benefits available from the PPF (the 'PPF liability' referred to above), members under normal pension age, whether retired or not, rank as non-pensioner members and are covered for 90% of their entitlement with a maximum capped at £37,314 pa (90% of £41,461 p.a). at age 65.
+(1 April 2020) Their remaining benefits fall under category 6 of the priority order.
 Increases to pensions in payment are restricted to Limited Price Indexation (LPI) to a maximum of 2.5% a year on benefits accrued after 5 April 1997 only.
 Increases above this level also fall into category 6.
 Further details about the PPF are provided in Part 5.